charlesweir/BrickPython/docs/introduction.rst

             for i in motorA.moveTo( 0 ):
                 yield

-The actual implementation - which also supports user input to change the behavior at any time - is in ``ExamplePrograms/DoorControl.py``
+The actual implementation - which also supports user input to change the behavior at any time - is :class:`.DoorControlApp` in ``ExamplePrograms/DoorControl.py``

 Why Objects
 ===========